istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 Suppose the attackers have the following goals:

 - Access `*.ibm.com` from your cluster.
-1. To access `*.ibm.com` from your cluster, unmonitored.
+- Access `*.ibm.com` from your cluster, unmonitored.
 The attackers want their traffic to be unmonitored to prevent a possibility that you will detect the forbidden access.
 - Access `mongo1.composedb.com` from your cluster.